 I had never bathed nude in public before – not unless you count some occasional skinny-dipping in my youth – but that was among friends.
 Leukerbad’s Roman-Irish Bath would be with strangers, men and women.

 For centuries, spa enthusiasts have been enjoying this town’s biggest asset: thermal water.
-Every day, more than 100,000 gallons gush to the surface, the largest volume in all Europe.
+Every day, more than 100,000 gallons gush to the surface, the largest volume in all of Europe.

 Four public facilities and five hotels offer access to these mineral-rich waters for hydrotherapy.
-At Leukerbad Therme alone, 10 pools of various shapes and sizes beckon, including a stone grotto with blistering hot 111° F (44° C) water, another designed specifically for your feet, and a leisure pool with underwater seats and possibly more jets than an airport.
+At Leukerbad Therme alone, ten pools of various shapes and sizes beckon, including a stone grotto with blistering hot 111° F (44° C) water, another designed specifically for your feet, and a leisure pool with underwater seats and possibly more jets than an airport.

 The name isn’t a stretch since Roman coins from the time of Vespasian have been found in Leukerbad, so Romans were here before me, no doubt naked as well.
 (The name also references 19th-century Irish bathhouses.)

 The main bathing area is meant to resemble the inner courtyard of a Roman senator’s villa with two interlocking pools.
-Saunas, steam baths and a massage room are tucked out of sight behind crimson red walls.
+Saunas, steam baths, and a massage room are tucked out of sight behind crimson-red walls.